Depression Counselling in Kyneton

 Depression shows up differently for everyone.
 For some, it's a heavy exhaustion that makes lifting your head feel impossible.
 For others, it's a restless withdrawal, a wanting-to-disappear feeling.
 Some people describe it as being trapped under water, moving in slow motion while the world rushes past.

-What's consistent is this: depression is the body's way of shutting down when it's been overwhelmed.
+What's consistent is this: depression is our body's way of shutting down when it's been overwhelmed.
 It's not weakness.
 It's not laziness.
 It's a signal that something important needs attention.
 And that signal deserves to be heard.

-Depression counselling offers a space where that signal is finally listened to—without judgment, without pressure to "snap out of it."
+Depression counselling offers a space where that signal is finally listened to—without judgement, without pressure to "snap out of it."
 In depression counselling, we work gently with what your body and mind are telling you, honouring the weight you're carrying while finding a path through it.

 Depression is often not just a chemical imbalance.
 It's connected to unprocessed grief, unmet needs, suppressed anger, attachment wounds, and the toll of living disconnected from yourself.